Checking vs. Savings Account: What’s The Difference?

 When Should I Use A Savings Account?

-Since savings accounts pay interest, this can be a great option for longer term savings.
+Since savings accounts high-yield cash accounts pay interest, this can be a great option for longer term savings.
 For large expenses that are coming up in the next year or so, a savings account is a great option.

 With a time horizon of less than one year, a savings account will help you earn some interest without exposing you to market risk.
-In addition, some people may choose to keep their emergency fund in a high yield savings account.
+In addition, some people may choose to keep their emergency fund specifically in a high-yield savings account, to increase the cushion of earned interest.

 Because of the transaction limit, a savings account can help reduce the temptation to dip into your funds.
 But, for longer term expenses, we recommend reducing idle cash by investing in an appropriate mix of stocks and bonds.
 Betterment offers many tools to make investing for your long term goals easy and efficient.